Erudika/paraio.org/src/monolite/partials/004-paraobject.md

 ### Implementing your own `ParaObject` classes

 There was a question about how to implement `ParaObject` and where to start from.
-First of all there is no need to write your own custom classes if you're going to be using them for simple stuff.
+First of all, there is no need to write your own custom classes if you're going to be using them for simple stuff.
 So step one is to take a look at the generic class called `Sysprop`.
 Look at the [source code on GitHub](https://github.com/Erudika/para/blob/master/para-core/src/main/java/com/erudika/para/core/Sysprop.java).
 It's pretty simple and implements all of `ParaObject`'s methods.
 Then you have to decide if you can work with that